Rampager137/AUTO-ACCEPT-on-python/readme.md

 - The virtual environment is created inside the project folder (`venv`).

 WARNING!
-IT WORKS ONLY OR RUSSIAN LANGUAGE LEAGUE OF LEGENDS
+IT WORKS ONLY OR ENGLISH AND RUSSIAN LANGUAGE LEAGUE OF LEGENDS